stefaniecg/stefaniecg.github.io/index.md

-# This is the title of my website
+# Welcome to my GitHub Pages

 > by stefaniecg

-## Sub-title test
+The Street Bible-Discovery project [link](/bib_dis/main.html)

-content yet to come !
+more content yet to come !